BlackGuyFawkes/loanmodel/README.md

 # loanmodel

-Here, The model derived from our predictive analysis [here](https://github.com/BlackGuyFawkes/loanprogram), was deployed using Flask.
+Here, The model derived from my predictive analysis [here](https://github.com/BlackGuyFawkes/loanprogram), was deployed using Flask.
 The model used in this instance is the Random Forest Classifier since it is the most accurate model in the analysis.

 # How To Use